paritytech/parity-bridge/deployment_guide.md

 ensure the process keeps running. else the bridge won't function.
 (outside the scope of this guide, your devops team knows what to do).

-## further deployment steps for non-leading authorities
+## further deployment steps for non-deploying authorities

-you MUST receive a `bridge.db` from the leading authority.
+you MUST receive a `bridge.db` from the deploying authority.

 it should look similar to this: